PowerDAG: Supervisory Agentic AI System for Automating Distribution Grid Analysis: An Agentic AI System:

-The context selector treats $\{\mathrm{Sim}_{i}\}_{i=1}^N$ as a discrete relevance profile in descending order (i.e., most relevant exemplar appears first and the least appears last) and selects an adaptive cutoff (given by index $i_\text{cutoff}$ in ordered set) by fitting a two-segment least-squares model to the sequence and choosing the breakpoint that minimizes the weighted fit error:
+The adaptive retriever finds cutoff $i_\text{cutoff}$ by fitting a two-segment least-squares line to the ranked profile $\{\mathrm{Sim}_{i}\}_{i=1}^N$ and selecting the breakpoint that minimizes the weighted fit error.

-Here $\Phi(a,b)$ denotes the RMSE of the least-squares affine fit of $(n,\mathrm{Sim}_n)$ over $n=a,\ldots,b$; Appendix~\ref{appx:cutoff} gives the full derivation of this objective.
-This yields the candidate set:
+Here $\Phi(r,s)$ denotes the root-mean-square error (RMSE) of the least-squares affine fit of $(i,\mathrm{Sim}_i)$ over $i=r,\ldots,s$.
+Appendix~\ref{appx:cutoff} gives the full derivation of this objective.
+This yields the candidate set.

 Text-similarity ranking alone is insufficient because it can retrieve candidates whose query text resembles $q_u$ while their associated workflows do not match the tool structure implied by $q_u$.
-Conditioning on such mismatched exemplars can mislead the agent and reduce correctness.
-At retrieval time, the correct workflow for $q_u$ is unknown, so we cannot directly verify procedural alignment.
-We therefore apply an LLM-based filter that scores each candidate using both its query text and its expert-verified workflow trace, and retains only those that are procedurally consistent with $q_u$.
-The LLM acts only as a gate over a small candidate set; it selects among existing expert traces and does not synthesize a new tool sequence.
-This bounded discrimination task is simpler than long-horizon workflow generation.
-The filter runs once at initialization and returns the final subset $\mathcal{W}_\text{sub}$:
+Conditioning on such mismatched exemplars misleads the reasoning agent and degrades tool selection.
+At retrieval time, the correct workflow for $q_u$ is unknown, so the retriever cannot verify procedural alignment directly.
+We therefore apply an LLM-based filter that evaluates each candidate in $\mathcal{W}_\text{cand}$ using its query text and expert-verified workflow trace, retaining only those whose tool sequences match the requirements of $q_u$.
+The LLM acts only as a gate over a small candidate set.
+It selects among existing expert traces and does not synthesize a new tool sequence.
+Selecting from a small fixed candidate set is simpler than generating a new tool sequence from scratch.
+The two-stage design keeps the Stage 2 filter on a small candidate set rather than the full archive.
+Even when the archive fits the context window, conditioning on many irrelevant exemplars degrades selection accuracy and adds token cost and latency~\cite{liu2024lost}.